Awmirhm/python_project/Projects/UserManagement/README.md

-# This project is a user management application.
+# This project is a user management application that has a three-layer architecture and all information is stored in the database.

 ### This application has a registration page and a login page.